phpsword/docker-images/README.md

 Production version is bundled with:

-* OPcache
-* Cachetool (clear OPcache from CLI)
+* Cachetool
-* Redis
+* Redis with igbinary

-Additionally, development version suffixed with `-dev` is bundled with same tools as production image, and:
+Additionally, development version suffixed with `-dev` is bundled with the same tools as production image, and:

 * Git
 * Xdebug 3